centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 title : Managing client/server communication
 ---

-Centreon Gorgone is used on the Central server, the Remote Servers, and the collectors.
+Centreon Gorgone is used on the Central server, the Remote Servers, and the pollers.
-Gorgone is the process for a distributed architecture: it deploys the configuration generated from the central server to the collectors and distributes external commands to the collectors.
+Gorgone is the process for a distributed architecture: it deploys the configuration generated from the central server to the pollers and distributes external commands to the pollers.

 Centreon recommends to use ZMQ protocol for the communication between two gorgoned processes.
 When using ZMQ protocol, all communications are encrypted using symmetric-key encryption based on public/private keys from both client and server.
 So you need to generate public/private keys to set the configuration.

+In a Centreon context:
+- Central server has a gorgone running (by default) as a client and can connect to gorgone servers running on Remote Servers and pollers.
-In a Centreon context, the client is the Gorgone daemon running on the Centreon Central and the servers are the daemon running on pollers.
+- Remote servers have a gorgone running (by default) as a client and can connect to gorgone servers running on pollers.

 Follow this procedure to set the communication between client and server.
 ## Generate private and public keys
 On both client and server, generate RSA (format for key encryption) private and public keys using centreon user.